 Data related to the biological material: ticks and ASFV

 A database was created to record all the extracted data.
-Each record comprises a precise combination of any modalities of informed indicators concerning the publication, the ticks, the ASFV strain and the experimental design.
 From the 39 included references, 2036 records corresponding to 900 unique experiments were extracted.
 For some references, authors detailed the results of their experiment for each tick or with multiple records over time for the same ticks.
 Each experiment was characterized by a combination of tick species, virus strain and experimental conditions (see Annexes 2 and 3).
 In total, the tick species and ASFV strains represented 51 tick-virus associations and more than half (34/51) appeared in only one publication.

 For the ticks, ten species were tested for their vector competence for ASFV.
 The Iberian tick O. erraticus was the most studied (representing 44% of the reported experiments), followed by the O. moubata complex of species, including O. porcinus and O. moubata sensu stricto (43%).
 The North American O. coriaceus (6.4%) were third, then they were far followed by the other species O. puertoricensis, O. verrucosus, O. savignyi, O. parkeri, O. sonrai, O. turicata (3.7% - 1.0% - 0.8% - 0.4% - 0.4% - 0.2 % respectively).
 The geographical origins of ticks specified in the included references are presented in figure 3.
 All O. erraticus ticks tested came from Portugal, and most of them from the same region of Alentejo, while O. moubata and O. porcinus ticks came from diverse countries, which is representative of their large distribution range in East and Southern Africa.

 A total of 38 different ASFV strains were tested.
 Most ASFV strains used in the studies were isolated from ticks and pigs (43.1% and 40.4% of the reported experiments, respectively).
 Only four strains studied in 16.2% of the experiments were isolated from warthogs and 0.2% of virus strains are from undetermined hosts.
-ASFV strains were geographically distributed over 17 different countries, mostly in Africa, and belonged to 8 genotypes over the 23 genotypes described so far, with a large representation of the genotype I (64.9% Figure 3).
+ASFV strains were geographically distributed over 17 different countries, mostly in Africa, and belonged to 8 genotypes over the 23 genotypes described so far, with a large representation of the genotype I (64.9%, figure 3).
 The genotype of the 114a and Transvaal CV strains from South Africa remains unknown.